 An initial reaction to ‘agency’ as a possible concept in the field of German-Jewish history is to wonder why scholars have turned to the concept in the first place.
 Why ‘agency’, and why agency now?
 Asking such questions is to engage in the historicization of one’s own discipline, a move that seems particularly apt when new terms are introduced to a given field.
 A prominent example of such an attempt at historicizing particular approaches in Jewish history is Todd Endelman’s essay on the ‘legitimization of the diaspora experience in recent Jewish historiography’.
 Writing in the early 1990s, Endelman believed to have identified a distinct trend in the literature on the subject.
 Compared to the immediate postwar period, when both the Holocaust and the birth of the state of Israel informed the work of many scholars, Jewish historiography took a more favourable view of Jewish life in the diaspora from the 1970s onwards.
 Endelmann attributed this shift in tone and content to the self-understanding of many scholars working in the United States.
 Feeling both ‘ “at home’ in America and “comfortable” about their Jewishness’, they emphasized the perpetuation of Jewish identity in order to demonstrate that Jews, whether in late nineteenth-century Berlin or late twentieth-century Boston, could maintain their sense of Jewish belonging while actively participating in the life of the surrounding society.
 Legitimating the diaspora experience meant legitimating one’s own existence – and countering Zionist and religious attacks on Jewish ‘assimilationism’ at the same time.

 Is it possible to engage in a similar kind of historicization with regard to scholarship on German-Jewish agency?
 At this stage, it seems premature to do so.
 For one, the literature that has been identified in this respect touches on a diverse range of areas, from the sectarianism to the resilience of Jews, from their involvement in right-wing völkisch thinking and ‘subaltern nationalism’ to their emotional management of the Burgfrieden to their triumph over the 1916 Judenzählung, from their ability to travel, organize, and politicize after 1933 to their resistance to Nazi dictates, among others.
 There is no recognizable trend that would allow us to speak of an ‘agential turn’ in this or the broader historiography.
 For another, it would be equally difficult to single out a common self-understanding, either among historians or the public at large, that might point towards a burgeoning interest in agency.
-To be sure, prominent have been critical of popular (‘neo-liberal’) conceptions of agency, rejecting the view that selves are flexible bundles of self-management skills; or that the capacity for agency is a given, when in fact such a capacity expands and contracts over time; or that dignity depends on agential autonomy, thus excluding children and the infirm from our thinking on the matter.
+To be sure, prominent scholars have been critical of popular (‘neo-liberal’) conceptions of agency, rejecting the view that selves are flexible bundles of self-management skills; or that the capacity for agency is a given, when in fact such a capacity expands and contracts over time; or that dignity depends on agential autonomy, thus excluding children and the infirm from our thinking on the matter.
 The critiques, moreover, do indicate that ‘agency’ has become somewhat of a catchword in today’s discourse on who we are, how we ought to behave, and what distinguishes us from other animals.
 Still, the time is not yet ripe to argue, in an Endelmanian vein, that the (‘neo-liberal’) spirit of the age may explain why some historians have turned to the subject of agency.
 Where we have a vast literature on the Jewish diaspora that allows us to trace the way in which historians have become more appreciative of alternative conceptions of Jewish identity, the same is not true for the as yet scattered writings on German-Jewish agency.